econ-ark/REMARK/README.md

 # Explorations

-This is an unstructured category, whoese purpose to hold pretty much any kind of self-contained and coherent exercise.
+This is an unstructured category, whose purpose to hold pretty much any kind of self-contained and coherent exercise.
 Purposes might include:

 1. Illustrations of the uses of a particular model
 1. Examples of how to use a particular technique (e.g., indirect inference)